spOccupancy: An R package for single-species, multi-species, and integrated spatial occupancy models: Introduction

-While SSOMs and MSOMs were developed for use with only a single detection-nondetection data set, there is increasing interest in combining multiple data sources within a single statistical model to improve species distribution inferences (\citealt{dorazio2014accounting}; Chapter 10; \citealt{keryRoyle2021}).
+While SSOMs and MSOMs were developed for use with only a single detection-nondetection data set, there is increasing interest in combining multiple data sources within a single statistical model to improve species distribution inferences (\citealt{isaac2020data}; Chapter 10; \citealt{keryRoyle2021}).
 Data integration (also referred to as data fusion) is a model-based approach that combines multiple data sources and accommodates different sampling processes among data sources \citep{miller2019recent}.
 Integrated occupancy models (IOMs) simultaneously analyze multiple detection-nondetection data sources to better estimate the latent process of interest and sources of uncertainty.
-These models are particularly attractive as there is an increasing number of approaches used to collect detection-nondetection data sources across potentially vast spatial regions, such as autonomous recording units \citep{doser2021integrating}, camera traps \citep{kays2020empirical}, and citizen science checklists \citep{kery2010predicting}.
+These models are particularly attractive as there are numerous possible protocols to obtain detection-nondetection data sources across potentially vast spatial regions, such as autonomous recording units \citep{doser2021integrating}.